UJAMAA FOUNDATION

 Picture

-Carley Mchome is the Founder & Trustee of Ujamaa Children's Home Tanzania and the Ujamaa Foundation in Australia.
-This journey began when Carley volunteered in Mombasa, Kenya in 2006 for 3 months.
-While feeling confronted by the difficulties, she fell in love with East Africa and in October 2007 she returned, this time to Tanzania, where she has now lived for over 10 years!
+Carley Mchome is the Founder & Executive Secretary of Ujamaa Tanzania Foundation in Tanzania and a Trustee of the Ujamaa Foundation in Australia.
+Born and raised in Melbourne, Australia, Carley's journey in Africa began when she volunteered in Kenya for 3 months in 2006.
+She fell in love with East Africa and in October 2007, she left her career in film production and came to Tanzania, where she has lived for 17 years.

-From 2008 - 2013 Carley established and ran a hostel and volunteer program in Arusha working with a range of local charities.
-She created and managed Ujamaa Children's Home from February 2010.
-Her years of experience give her a depth of understanding of the culture and traditions in Tanzania, as well as an appreciation of the needs of the community.
+From 2008 - 2013 Carley established and ran a hostel and volunteer program in Arusha, working with a range of local NGOs.
+In March 2010, Carley opened Ujamaa Children's Home and has been running it ever since.
+Years of experience in Tanzania and Community Development give her a depth of understanding and respect for the culture and traditions in Tanzania, as well as an appreciation of the complex needs of the community.
+Carley lives with her Tanzanian husband and two children, just a short walk from Ujamaa Children's Home and she considers everyone in the Ujamaa Family as part of her extended family.

 Picture

-In Tanzania a small Trust of individuals donate their time and expertise to assist the home on the ground.
-They manage and coordinate all the legal aspects of the home and ensure Ujamaa Children's Home Tanzania adheres to all the governing guidelines and requirements.
-The Tanzanian Trustees also play a vital role in supporting the staff and providing strong cultural values in the home.
+The Ujamaa Tanzania Foundation is a registered INGO in Tanzania which oversees the programs Ujamaa Children's Home & Forward Together.
+Our Board Members volunteer their time and expertise to assist the home on the ground.
+They manage and coordinate all the legal aspects of the home and ensure Ujamaa Tanzania Foundation adheres to all the governing guidelines and requirements.
+The INGO Board Members also play a vital role in supporting the staff and providing strong cultural values in the home.

 David Mchome